Montana Transportation and Land Use

 What are manuals and guidelines?

 Manuals and guidelines are the most traditional form of design standards.
-Guidelines or standards developed for local streets that permit or specify widths, street geometry, utility placement, and provision of bicycle and pedestrian facilities that promote walkable, human-scaled communities.
-The MDT Road Design and Traffic Engineering Manuals, for example, contain the agency's road design and traffic engineering processes, describes the practices followed by the department during highway project development, and outlines detailed information about basic design controls, geometrics, and design criteria.
+Guidelines or standards are developed for local streets that permit or specify widths, street geometry, utility placement, and provision of bicycle and pedestrian facilities that promote walkable, human-scaled communities.
+The MDT Road Design and Traffic Engineering Manuals, for example, contain the agency's road design and traffic engineering processes, describe the practices followed by the department during highway project development, and outline detailed information about basic design controls, geometrics, and design criteria.

 Manuals and guidelines are not specific to roadway design.
 These resources also exist for transit, bikes, pedestrians, railroad crossings, and other elements of community planning and design.
 More conceptual guidelines are useful for communities when implemented correctly, as they can influence transportation and land use planning and policy decisions.
 For instance, an agreed-up set of guidelines could stress the importance of incorporating pedestrian and bicycle features in local maintenance projects.

 Regarding Context Sensitive Solutions and Complete Streets, localities can write guidelines for adopting policies and practices.
 These can be additions to the design manuals used by the Departments of Transportation or Public Works, including preferred street sections and other alternative design specifications that equally address the safety and comfort of all road users.

 Who can implement it?

 The most widely accepted design manuals are usually written by highway and traffic engineers through national engineering organizations, like the American Association of State Highway and Transportation Officials (AASHTO), the Institute of Transportation Engineers (ITE), and the Federal Highway Administration (FHWA).

 State agencies also compose and implement their own roadway design manuals, which are usually more specific than those published by federal organizations.
 These contain detailed standards used by highway designers.